landryfomena/GozemTest/README.md

 *Preferences: SharedPrefenreces

-# Could use but did use
+# Could use but didn't use
 * Dependencz injection
 * RX java